Skip to main content

 Complaints

 At The Nurture Room we work in partnership with families to continually reflect and improve on our provision.
 Where there is a concern, we encourage families in the first instance to have an informal chat with the manager of the setting to share your feedback.
 If you feel that your issue is not resolved, please share this in writing to hello@nurtureroom.co.uk and we will arrange a formal meeting for you to share your concern.
 During this meeting we will document the concern.
 We will then investigate the issue and provide a written response within 28 days which will include the issue, action taken and any resulting outcomes.
 This complaint will be logged in the relevant child’s file as well as the complaint logs at the nursery to support with continued improvement.
-All files are held securely at the setting.
+All files are held electronically by the setting for a minimum of three years.

 Families may approach Ofsted directly at any stage of this complaints procedure.
 The email address and telephone number for Ofsted are: